-My PhD research is concerned with the development of statistical methodology for the integration of multiple ‘omics datasets (e.g. genomic, transcriptomic, proteomic, etc.) in personalised medicine.
+My PhD research was concerned with the development of statistical methodology for the integration of multiple ‘omic datasets (e.g. genomic, transcriptomic, proteomic, etc.) in personalised medicine.

-Second, because genomics datasets comprise measurements taken on a very large number of variables, many different patient subgroups can usually be identified, depending on which variables we include in our analysis.
-For this reason, I am also working on integrating genetic information with data on specific patient outcomes, to ensure that we identify truly relevant patient subgroups.
-To do so, I have generalised the method above to the supervised case, and I am now going to implement a variational inference algorithm for outcome-guided model-based Bayesian clustering, as an alternative to that.
+Second, because ‘omic datasets comprise measurements taken on a very large number of variables, many different patient subgroups can usually be identified, depending on which variables we include in our analysis.
+For this reason, I also worked on integrating genetic information with data on specific patient outcomes, to ensure that we identify truly relevant patient subgroups.
+To do so, I generalised the method above to the supervised case.
+A variational inference algorithm for outcome-guided model-based Bayesian clustering could be implemented as an alternative to that.

-On a more applied note, I am participating in a study on cardiovascular disease.
-My role in the project is to analyse data collected at the Cambridge Blood Donor Centre with the statistical methods mentioned above, to define a personalised cardiovascular disease risk score.
+On a more applied note, I participated in a study on cardiovascular disease.
+My role in the project was to analyse data collected at the Cambridge Blood Donor Centre with the statistical methods mentioned above, to define a personalised cardiovascular disease risk score.

-- Cabassi, A., Richardson, S., Kirk, P. D. W. Kernel learning approaches for summarising and combining posterior similarity matrices.
-In preparation.
+- Cabassi, A., Richardson, S., Kirk, P. D. W. Kernel learning approaches for summarising and combining posterior similarity matrices. arXiv preprint, arXiv:2009.12852.

 High performance, large scale regression